akasha-code/wg-manager/README.md

   routing modes using `create-client.sh` or from the main menu.
 - 🔁 **Service helpers** – restart WireGuard, validate configuration and review logs from inside the menu.
-- 🌐 **Multi-language support** – English and Spanish localisation strings are bundled, with the language selected during installation.
+- 🌐 **Multi-language support** – English and Spanish localisation with automatic application restart when changing languages for seamless experience.
+- 🚪 **User-friendly interface** – intuitive menu system with clear exit options and streamlined installation process.

 ## Requirements